Report due on Japan's Mizuho mob-loan scandal, serious penalty unlikely

 The tussling fiefdoms have fostered a culture of protecting turf and refraining from taking broad responsibility for problems, Mizuho bankers say.

-As a result of this disunity and other factors, the company has failed to match its main competitors, Mitsubishi UFJ Financial Group and Sumitomo Mitsui Financial Group , in key measures of profitability.
+As a result of this disunity and other factors, the company has failed to match its main competitors, Mitsubishi UFJ Financial Group (8306.T) and Sumitomo Mitsui Financial Group (8316.T), in key measures of profitability.

 Mizuho is trying to expand its loan business globally but it was left out earlier this year when the other two megabanks took major steps to expand in Southeast Asia.

-MUFG, Japan’s largest lender, in July agreed to buy up to 75 percent of Bank of Ayudhya Pcl, Thailand’s fifth-largest lender, in a deal worth $5.6 billion.
-In May SMFG agreed to buy an up to 40 percent stake in BTPN, an Indonesian lender backed by TPG Capital.
+MUFG, Japan’s largest lender, in July agreed to buy up to 75 percent of Bank of Ayudhya Pcl (BAY.BK), Thailand’s fifth-largest lender, in a deal worth $5.6 billion.
+In May SMFG agreed to buy an up to 40 percent stake in BTPN (BTPN.JK), an Indonesian lender backed by TPG Capital TPG.UL.

 While the other two banks were looking for opportunities, Mizuho was looking inward, focusing on implementing Sato’s “One Mizuho” plan, the July merger of its corporate and retail banking units.